bright-dev/bright/doc/source/Tutorial.rst

 ******************
-The BriPy Tutorial
+The bright Tutorial
 ******************
-BriPy (Br-eye Pie), or Bright/Python, is a set of Python bindings for the Bright nuclear fuel cycle model.
+bright (Br-eye Pie), or Bright/Python, is a set of Python bindings for the Bright nuclear fuel cycle model.
 Bright is a pure C++ library that models many canonical components such as reactors, storage facilities, and more.
 These components are then linked to one another using a Mass Stream object.
 Lastly, an isotopic naming module is available that conveniently converts between several standard nuclide naming schemes.

-BriPy contains three modules.
+bright contains three modules.
 This modules are isoname, MassStream, and FCComps.
 The command::

-    import BriPy
+    import bright

 will import the three modules.
 However, the isoname and MassStream are also provided as separate packages for convenience to non-Bright programs::